Website Migration SEO: How to Protect Your Rankings

 301 Redirects Implementation

-If your site architecture changes, update hard-coded internal links to point directly to the new structure, rather than relying on chain redirects.
-Excessive redirects can slow down page loads and dilute link equity, potentially impacting SEO.
-A clean internal linking structure improves user navigation, ensures search engines can crawl efficiently, and minimises the risk of broken or outdated links.
+When the architecture changes, update hard-coded internal links so they point straight at the new structure rather than relying on a chain of redirects.
+Excessive redirects slow page loads and dilute link equity.
+A clean internal linking structure improves navigation, lets search engines crawl efficiently, and cuts the risk of broken or outdated links.

 Managing Canonical and Hreflang

-If you have multi-regional sites, ensure any hreflang tags remain consistent under the new URL scheme.
-Likewise, canonical tags referencing the correct final URLs prevent duplicate content issues.
-Failing to update these might cause Google to ignore or misunderstand your new pages.
+For multi-regional sites, keep hreflang tags consistent under the new URL scheme.
+Canonical tags should reference the correct final URLs to prevent duplicate-content issues.
+Fail to update these and Google may ignore or misread your new pages, which undoes much of the work and the technical SEO support that went into the original rankings.

 Handling Query Parameters

-If your e-commerce site relies on URL parameters (e.g., ?product_id=123), ensure they are correctly handled post-migration.
-If transitioning from query-based URLs to SEO-friendly paths, implement rewrite rules or canonical tags to prevent duplicate content issues.
-Keeping a detailed log of parameter-based links in your 301 redirect plan helps maintain search rankings and ensures users land on the correct product pages.
+If an e-commerce site relies on URL parameters such as ?product_id=123, handle them deliberately after the move.
+When shifting from parameter-based URLs to clean paths, use rewrite rules or canonical tags to head off duplicate content.
+Keep a log of parameter-based links in the redirect plan so users still land on the right product pages.

 Post-Launch Testing and Monitoring